 Chris Aylor of Pulsar talked me through their Forward DFA 75, a day optical sight converter.
 This is a night vision optic that mounts on the front of the daytime optics, converting an already sighted-in system.
 For agencies looking at equipping their teams while maintaining flexibility, this is a product that has several advantages, including daytime capability, a last IR illuminator and the fact that it uses common batteries.

 In the garment and footwear industry, last year’s trend of lighter products carried over to this year, with some huge refinements.
-First, 5.11 Tactical debuted their Storm Grey color, which they immediately released on their tech fabric products like their Ridgeline Pant.
+First, 511 Tactical brought out their Storm Grey color, which they immediately released on their tech fabric products like their Ridgeline Pant.

 I stopped by to see one of my favorite product reps, Dayna Stejskal of Magnum.
 Dayna showed me the Blackbird, a mid-weight full grain/nylon upper tactical boot.
 Its composite safety toe can give an officer moderate protection (it’s non-metallic) without the weight.
 My favorite feature is the Fastrope system, a layer of protection in the mid foot and instep deigned to protect the officer during a FRIES (Fast Rope Insertion Extraction System) descent, which makes it ideal for interdiction officers whose ride to work is often an insertion.